ff6347/hellop5js/README.md

 - Make sure he is capable to use the SFTP protocol.
 - login to your server via SFTP.
 You can get the server your onto from [this page](https://uberspace.de/dashboard/authentication) in our uberspace dashboard.
 It is the one under hostname.
 - Now upload all the files from the "hellop5js" folder into the folder html.
-- point your browser to your server. e.g. [http://fmz.pictor.uberspace.de/](http://fmz.pictor.uberspace.de/)
+- point your browser to your server. e.g. [http://fmz.pictor.uberspace.de/](http://fmz.pictor.uberspace.de/) (change the fmz to your username.)

 If everything went fine and your index.html with all the assets is in the folder "html" you should see your processing sketch online.
 Congratulations.

-###Github:
+###Publish to Github Pages

 create a new repository on github called "hellop5js".
 Leave it empty.
 Don't create a .gitignore nor a README.md we will do this by ourselves.
 It should look something like this.